-At annual or interim reexamination, if a family's income exceeds the applicable overincome limit, within 10 business days of the determination, the CDA will notify the family in writing of the determination.
-The notice will state and that if the family continues to be over-income for 24 consecutive months, the family will be subject to the CDA's over-income policies.
+At annual or interim reexamination, if a family's income exceeds the applicable overincome limit, within 10 business days the CDA will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to the CDA's over-income policies.
 The notice will state that the family may request a hearing if the family disputes the CDA's determination in accordance with CDA policies in Chapter 14.
-The CDA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.

-Second Notice of Over-Income Status [24 CFR 960.507(c)(2); Notice PIH 2023-03; Notice PIH 2023-27]
+Second Notice of Over-Income Status [24 CFR 960.507(c)(2)]